JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_implementation.md

 There are 6 types of patterns:

-1. String match: try to match an exact text, the match is case sensitive
+1. String match: try to match an exact text, the match is case-sensitive
-2. Regular expression match: try match a regular expression, the match can be case insensitive
+2. Regular expression match: try match a regular expression, the match can be case-insensitive
 3. Symbol reference placeholder: a symbol reference resolve will be attempted when this pattern is reached.
    A resolve will be made by the symbols provider from an enclosing complex pattern.
    If none of the symbols match the segment, the segment will have `UNKNOWN_SYMBOL` problem reported.
    The matched symbol might be a WebSymbolMatch itself, which allows for nesting patterns.
 4. Pattern sequence: a sequence of patterns.
-If some of the patterns are not matched, an empty segment with `MISSING_REQUIRED_PART` will be created.
+If some patterns are not matched, an empty segment with `MISSING_REQUIRED_PART` will be created.
 5. Complex pattern: this pattern is called complex, because it makes several things:
     - The provided patterns are treated as alternatives.
     - It can have symbols resolver, which is used by nested symbol reference placeholder patterns.